-1050 Denier Ballistic Nylon
+1050 Denier Ballistic Nylon Material – Black | 60″ Width

 What is it?

 1050 denier ballistic nylon fabric is made from a synthetic fiber called nylon or polyamide.
-Originally used as flak jackets in World War II, it was called ballistic because it was to deflect or stop shrapnel and debris.
-It was primarily worn by airmen, but it was never intended to stop a bullet or a shell.
+Originally used as flack jacket material in World War II, the fabric is referred to as ballistic because it was intended to deflect or stop shrapnel and debris.
+As a result, it was primarily worn by airmen, though was never intended to stop a bullet or a shell.
 Ballistic Nylon, or Nylon in general, has very good resistance to chemicals.

 Did you know?